 While backsliding into a rich-in-contrast image of Robert, the movie runs his attitude to Charles through the prism of self-distrust and a bulk of the social stereotypes, which have served as fuel for his image of the world.
 He fails to keep these cliches close to heart and unveiled as he indeed uses it both as a strength to crave richness and as a justification of his criminal intent against Morse, sexual design on his wife and greedy agenda to possess all the money.
 The tiny shatters of two scenes reveal the fact, that Robert’s offensive abuses go no further than giving mixed messages and talking out on both sides of the mouth as he initially calls Charles a homosexual and later on disregards the billionaire as a seducer of female servants.
 Bob has no better suggestion on the brightest part of the rich men’s day than the rudeness of a taxi driver, yet he admits the dependence of people towards power and money.
 Robert draws an image of wealth through a freaksville sophisticated self-imaged scene with cocaine on a woman’s thigh.
 At the same time, he blows a fuse in hatred for the rich men, who bleed people for money.
 As the story goes on, Robert gets on the point, that all this shaky system of made-to-believe images and simplifications does not stand around against Charles as Bob can evaluate Morse unfabled and experience his actions and decisions first-hand.

 Since the very inception of the story, Charles has been aware of Robert’s motives for taking his wife and wealth, probably his life, yet Morse presents equal efforts in saving both Stephen and Robert.
 In a scene with the vanished hope to be evacuated by a helicopter, Alec Baldwin’s character express his anger through the social cliche on the power to rule the country, once delegated to people like Morse.
 On the other side of his abuses, he is in all ways dependant on Charles’ intellect and decisiveness.
 Indeed and not in name, Robert is frustrated to admit that Charles is more conditioned to deal with the situation despite his billionaire status and age.
 Morse can take responsibility and perform actions: internals, that Bob lacks.
 A few seconds passed since they have lost maybe the only hope to be saved and Charles is ready to proclaim another survival idea to keep on.
-He uses the repeated question on ice and fire to over-persuade Bob to take actions, to raise from one’s knees and move on.
+He uses the repeated question on ice and fire to over-persuade Bob to take actions, to raise from one’s knees, and move on.
 He suggests to stop self-beating on what they have and rather to make the most of where you are.
-Charles has much more than the encyclopedic background: he has an attitude to turn it into a useful account.
+Charles has much more than an encyclopedic background: he has an attitude to turn it into a useful asset.

 The superlative culmination of the clash between these two characters can be found and appreciated in a fact, that Charles let all the abuses go and forgives Robert in disregard of all humiliations with the wife and even direct assault on Morse’s life.
 Charles takes care of Bob’s wound, he takes him into a boat and pulls the photographer along in a situation, which would probably encourage any of us to leave the failed murderer in a pit for bears.
 Working ten minutes backward, Anthony Hopkins’ character has made a statement that he would start his life from scratch.
 Very likely, that these words of visualization include getting out of relations with the two-faced wife towards the love marriage, re-establishing the social environment, maybe even conscious rejection of wealth on the behalf of the people in need.
 We keep on the dilemma of how many people with all that power and money Charles has can take the appropriate decision and change a life.